apache/activemq-website/src/contact.md

 #### Chat

-If for some reason a mailing list doesn't work for you then you can potentially chat with other community members in real-time using **[IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat)** or **[Slack](https://slack.com/)**.
+If for some reason a mailing list doesn't work for you then you can potentially chat with other community members in real-time using **[Slack](https://slack.com/)**.

-The **IRC** channel is not very active these days, but you may still have luck.
-Point your IRC client to `irc.freenode.net` or use [https://webchat.freenode.net/](https://webchat.freenode.net/) and join the `#apache-activemq` channel.
-Due to some spam issues we've experienced in the past you'll need to register your nickname before entering the channel.
-You can find more details about that on [Freenode's website](https://freenode.net/kb/answer/registration).
-Chat [logs](http://javabot.evanchooly.com/logs/%23apache-activemq/today) are maintained.

 **Slack** is a relatively new and productive collaboration platform.
 Access to the [ASF Slack](https://the-asf.slack.com) requires an invitation.
 If you want an invitation to the ActiveMQ Slack channel simply send a request to the [users mailing list](#mailing).